johnbillion/user-switching/readme.txt

  * Instant switching and redirection to the WordPress Dashboard.
  * Instant switching back to the originating account.
  * It's completely secure (see the "Security" section below).
- * Compatible with WordPress, WordPress Multisite, WordPress MU and BuddyPress.
+ * Compatible with WordPress, WordPress Multisite, BuddyPress and WordPress MU.

 = Security =